tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 For `MINGW` builds, this change adds a link flag `-lws2_32` to link with the [Winsock 2 library](https://learn.microsoft.com/en-us/windows/win32/winsock/creating-a-basic-winsock-application) (ws2_32).
 This project's httplib dependency relies on socket functions which, on Windows, are ultimately implemented by Winsock.

-Also for `MINGW` builds, this adds `-Wl,...` [link options](https://gcc.gnu.org/onlinedocs/gcc/Link-Options.html) syntax which specifies that the MinGW-w64 library which implements POSIX threads, `-lwinpthread`, should be linked statically (instead of dynamically).
-This slightly simplifies the build output, but is mostly just to demonstrate how to individually select which dependency libraries are statically linked into the executable versus dynamically linked in separate runtime artifacts.
+Also for `MINGW` builds, this adds `-Wl,...` [link options](https://gcc.gnu.org/onlinedocs/gcc/Link-Options.html) syntax which specifies that the MinGW-w64 library implementing POSIX threads, `-lwinpthread`, should be linked statically (instead of dynamically).
+This is an example of how to individually select which dependency libraries are statically linked into the executable versus dynamically linked in separate runtime artifacts.

-Lastly, the new `install()` line for `MINGW` ensures that any non-static linker dependencies - libraries which are in the list of TARGET_RUNTIME_DLLS for the application - are added to the install step's list of BIN files.
+Lastly, the new `install()` line for `MINGW` ensures that any non-static linker dependencies - libraries which are in the list of `TARGET_RUNTIME_DLLS` for the application - are added to the install step's list of `BIN` files.
 In other words, DLLs needed by this executable will be copied into the executable's install location.

 (Why is this behavior specific to `MINGW` builds?
-The other build types are configured to link statically anyway -- so there are no extra DLL artifacts.
-In a more complex project, these static-versus-dynamic linking and DLL-installation settings would likely be made abstract from the target platform.)
+Because the other build types are configured to link statically anyway -- so they don't have extra DLL artifacts.
+In a more complex project, static-versus-dynamic linking and DLL-installation settings would likely be re-worked to separate them from the Target Triplet files.)

 ... and that's it!
+All of this project's build settings and code files are now in place.

 ![projectcode allfiles](README-images/projectcode-allfiles.png)

-Now a functional application, an HTTP server which responds to `GET /hello` requests, can be built for multiple target platforms.
+These files can be used to build the example application, an HTTP server which responds to `GET /hello` requests, for multiple target platforms.

-## Building It
+## Building it

-Using the CMake settings established above, there are three steps involved in producing an executable application.
+Using the settings established in `CMakePresets.json`, there are three steps involved in producing an executable application through CMake.

 1. **Configure**: A preset is used to configure the build.
 This generates build files into a directory like `build/amd64-linux/...`
 2. **Build**: Those build files are executed, compiling and linking code.
 This creates artifacts in that same build directory.